As a student and advisee, you have the following responsibilities:

 - Sign up promptly for meetings.
 Most advisers contact their advisees a few weeks before Advising Days, but you can initiate the conversation.

 - Note that you will not be able to register until you have met with your adviser.
+It is a violation of Carleton's Academic Integrity policy to indicate that you have met with your adviser prior to registration if, in fact, you have not.

 - You can familiarize yourself with Academic Regulations and Graduation Requirements online.
 Ask your adviser if you have any questions.